datanav/docs/configuration.rst

        "include_previous_versions": true,
     }

-The configuration of this source is identical to the ``dataset`` source, except ``datasets`` can be a list of datasets ``id``s.
+The configuration of this source is identical to the ``dataset`` source, except ``datasets`` can be a list of datasets ids.

 The relational database source
 ------------------------------

 The relational database source is one of the most commonly used data sources.
-It short, it presents database relations (i.e. tables or queries) as entities to the data lake.
+It short, it presents database relations (i.e. tables or queries) as entities to the Sesam Node.
 It has several options, all of which are presented below with their default values:

 ::